MihranH/node-react-app/frontend/README.md

     /api/login  -  POST request for logging the user in /api/upload  -  POST request for uploading user files

+## Use ANTD for UI

+For UI components use ANTD, otherwise custom ones if there is a specific need.
+For documentation refer to: https://ant.design/

 ## Learn More